Undergraduate Final Assessment Policy

 C. If all three (or more) faculty decline to move the timed and synchronous assessment, the student may notify the Chair(s) of the Department(s), who may choose to oversee an alternate administration of one (or more) of the timed and synchronous assessments provided by the instructor.

 Faculty shall endeavor to provide fair and appropriate arrangements for students who experience emergencies during the assessment period.
 If an appropriate arrangement cannot be agreed upon, the student or faculty member may notify the Chair(s) of the Department(s), who may choose to oversee an alternate administration of one (or more) of the assessments provided by the instructor.

 4.40 Accommodations for Students with Disabilities

 A student may request to reschedule a final assessment in the event of overlapping start times due to disability-related accommodations.
-Faculty shall provide reasonable accommodations consistent with Student Disability Resources guidelines.
+Faculty shall provide reasonable accommodations consistent with Student Disability and Accessibility Center (SDAC) guidelines.